Places of Allen County, Indiana

 3. The Chief Richardville House, built in 1827, is recognized as the oldest Native American structure in the Midwest.
 It was named a National Historic Landmark in 2012.
 Chief Richardville House web page at the The History Center.

-4. de Richardville, Chief Jean-Baptiste, Hnuse National Register of Historic Places Registration Form 97000595 69 page document dated May 22, 1997 from Natiional Register Digital Assets page at the National Park Service also listed here Registration Form.
+de Richardville, Chief Jean-Baptiste, Hnuse National Register of Historic Places Registration Form 97000595 69 page document dated May 22, 1997 from National Register Digital Assets page at the National Park Service includes 16 pages of photos.
+Both listed here NATIONAL REGISTER DIGITAL ASSETS.

 6. 111 page form Indiana SP de Richardville, Chief Jean-Baptiste, House National Register of Historic Places Registration Form in the Catalog at The National Archives.